chillaah/chillaah/README.md

 - 👯 I’m looking to collaborate on **space robotic applications 👾**

-- 👨‍💻 All of my projects are available at [https://www.github.com/chillaah](https://www.github.com/chillaah)
+- 👨‍💻 All of my projects are available at [chillaah](https://www.github.com/chillaah)

 - 📫 How to reach me **chiran@engineer.com**

-- 📄 Know about my experiences [linkedin.com/in/chiranwalisundara/](https://www.linkedin.com/in/chiranwalisundara/)
+- 📄 Know about my experiences [Chiran Walisundara](https://www.linkedin.com/in/chiranwalisundara/)

 - ⚡ Fun fact **I once owned 21 cats 🐈‍⬛ 🐈**